romilly/reggie-dsl/README.md

 Watch this space!

 Morten Kromberg and I have also been experimenting with an APL version of *reggie*.
 APL syntax is well suited to *reggie*, and the experiments look very promising.
-We've included our current APL prototype in the main GitHub project and I'll blog about that once the code has stabilised.
+I'll blog about that once the code has stabilised.

 In the meantime, take a look at the Python version and leave a comment to let me know what you think of it!